mohitkatta01/discord-hate-speech-analyzer/README.md

 Apache Kafka is currently maintained by the Apache Software foundation as an open sourced software.

-The link to my medium article to learn more about the code and basics of Apache Kafka: *(Add mediun link)*
+The link to my medium article to learn more about the code and basics of Apache Kafka: *[Medium article](https://medium.com/@mohit-katta/apache-kafka-real-time-hate-speech-analysis-on-discord-servers-ca052ea75e5c)*